A virgin, dedicated to Vesta, the Roman goddess of hearth and fire, who tended the sacred fire kept perpetually burning on her altar.

-The construction of Erie (Fleet Collier No. 1) was authorized on 17 April 1904; but the ship was renamed Vestal in October 1905, well before her keel was laid down on 25 March 1907 at the New York Navy Yard, Brooklyn, N.Y.
+The construction of Erie (Collier No. 1) was authorized on 17 April 1904; but the ship was renamed Vestal in October 1905, well before her keel was laid down on 25 March 1907 at Brooklyn, N.Y., by the New York Navy Yard.
 Launched on 19 May 1908, Vestal was placed in service, with a civilian crew, at her builders' yard on 4 October 1909.

 Vestal served the fleet as a collier, operating along the Atlantic coast and in the West Indies, from the autumn of 1909 to the summer of the following year.
 Then, after a voyage to Europe to coal ships of the Atlantic Fleet in those waters, the ship returned to the United States, reaching the Philadelphia Navy Yard.
 She was taken out of service at the Boston Navy Yard on 25 October 1912.